janezd/orange-lecture-notes-web/public/chapters/020-02-euclidean-distances-2d/index.md

 ![](grades-dataset.png)

 We would like to find students whose grades are similar.
-A teacher, for instance, may be interested to know if she has students talented in different areas so that she can adjust their training load appropriately.
+Teachers, for instance, may be interested to know if they have students talented in different areas so that she can adjust their training load appropriately.
 While, for this task, we would need to consider all the grades, we will simplify this introduction to consider only grades from English and Algebra, constructing, in this way, a two-dimensional data set.

 To select only specific variables from the data, we can use the [Select Columns](https://orangedatamining.com/widget-catalog/data/selectcolumns) widget.
 We will ignore all features except English and Algebra.
 We can do this by selecting all the features, moving them to the Ignored column, and then dragging English and Algebra back to the Features column.
 It is allways good to check the results in the Data Table.

 <!!! float-aside !!!>
-We here selected English and Algebra for no particular reason.
-You can repreat and try evertyhing from this lesson with some other selection of feature pair.
+Here, we selected English and Algebra for no particular reason.
+You can repeat and try everything from this lesson with some other selection of feature pairs.

 ![](select-columns.png)